COVID-19 Response and Updates

 - WIDA Professional Learning: To help navigate the unique challenges of teaching during the pandemic, WIDA Professional Learning has developed a new series of micro-offerings designed for educators who work with multilingual children and youth across a variety of settings.

-- WIDA Annual Conference: Planning for the 2021 WIDA Annual Conference is underway and more details about this event will be announced in early 2021.
+- WIDA Annual Conference: Planning for the 2021 WIDA Annual Conference is underway and more details about this event will be announced in spring 2021.

 - WIDA Social Media: WIDA is using Twitter, Facebook and Instagram as a place to connect with the WIDA community.
 New WIDA Facebook groups have been established for educators to connect and share resources: the WIDA Educator Exchange and Supporting Success for Multilingual Learners with Disabilities.